Z-Arghavan/Scientometrics-Analysis_Workshop/README.md

 ---

-## 2. Install R
+## 2. How to install R

 1. Open the official R download page:
    https://cran.r-project.org
-2. Choose your operating system:
+2. Chosse your closest location.
-   - Windows
-   - macOS
-   - Linux
-3. Download the installer file.
+3. Choose your operating system and download the installer file.
-4. Run the installer.
-5. Accept the default settings unless you have a specific reason to change them.
+4. Run the installer (Accept the default settings unless you have a specific reason to change them).
-6. After the installation completes, open the R application to check that the console loads.

 ---

-## 3. Install RStudio
+## 3. How to install RStudio

 1. Go to the RStudio download page:
    https://posit.co/download/rstudio-desktop
 2. Download the free RStudio Desktop version for your operating system.
-3. Run the installer.
-4. Complete the installation using the default settings.
+3. Run the installer and complete the installation based on your desired settings.
-5. Open RStudio.
-It will automatically detect your R installation.
+4. Open RStudio.
+It will automatically detect your R installation (otherwise, you will get an error about compatibility).
+Note that R and Rstudio environmets look visually different.
+In this tutorual, we use the R language in Rstudio environment.

 ## 5. Install the Bibliometrix Package